blue-button/bluebutton.js/docs_server/views/json.md

 # JSON Test

-This converts each section of a CCDA document in XML to JSON, for example:
+This converts each section of a CCDA document in XML to JSON, using for example:

 ```javascript
 var bb = BlueButton(xml);